rlowden22/decision-tree-analysis/README.md

 ```
 This function evaluates how the model’s training time and accuracy change as the dataset grows.
 For each sample size, it splits the data, trains the model, records how long training takes, evaluates accuracy, and stores the results for empirical analysis.

+### CART Algorithm

 ## Empirical Analysis

 To evaluate the performance of the Decision Tree classification algorithm, I conducted experiments using three datasets from the kaggle website: first a Mushroom dataset (~8,000 samples, 23 features) [^17], a Iris dataset (100,000 samples, 4 features) [^15], and a clinical diabetes dataset (100,000, 16 features) [^16].
 The classification tasks involved predicting whether a mushroom is edible or poisonous, identifying an iris species, and determining whether an individual has diabetes.
-This section provides empirical evidence of runtime behavior across varying sample sizes, highlights scalability trends, and supports the algorithm's theoretical $O(n·log(n))$ time complexity.
+This section provides empirical evidence of runtime behavior across varying sample sizes, highlights scalability trends, and supports the algorithm's theoretical $O(n \cdot \log(n))$ time complexity.
 I also report classification accuracy using Python’s built-in `accuracy_score` function to assess model effectiveness.

 All data used to make the following graphs is in the attached excel workbook.

 [Final Research Paper Workbook](results/5008%20final%20project%20graphs(Sheet1).csv)

+### DecsionTreeClassifer: sci-kit learn

-### Input(n) vs Runtime
+#### Input(n) vs Runtime

 To evaluate the time complexity of the Decision Tree algorithm, I measured training time as the number of input samples increased across three datasets.
 The first graph focuses on smaller sample sizes (n ≤ 8000), highlighting early runtime behavior and variability between datasets.
-The second graph extends this analysis to larger datasets (up to 100,000 samples) using the Iris and Diabetes data to examine scalability and validate the expected quasi-linear growth pattern of O(n·log n).
+The second graph extends this analysis to larger datasets (up to 100,000 samples) using the Iris and Diabetes data to examine scalability and validate the expected quasi-linear growth pattern of $O(n \cdot \logn)$.
 Polynomial trendlines were fitted to both graphs to help visualize runtime trends and assess consistency with theoretical expectations.

-#### N <= 8000

 ![Runtime vs small n](images/small_n_runtime.png)

 This graph shows the runtime of the Decision Tree classifier on all three datasets with input sizes up to 8,000 samples.
 While individual runtime values varied slightly — likely due to background processes and hardware factors — the overall growth trend for each dataset is captured well by polynomial trendlines.
 The high R² values, particularly for the mushroom (0.9148) and diabetes (0.9595) datasets, support a runtime pattern consistent with O(n log n) complexity.
 These results reflect the expected behavior of Decision Tree training as data volume increases, even in smaller-scale experiments.
 This variation in runtime at smaller scales is one reason I decided to test larger datasets, such as the iris and diabetes datasets, to more clearly observe and compare runtime trends alongside the mushroom dataset.

-#### N <= 100,000

 ![Runtime vs large n](images/large_n_runtime.png)\

 This graph displays the runtime of the Decision Tree classifier on the larger iris and diabetes datasets, with sample sizes ranging from 1,000 to 100,000.
 Both curves follow a smooth upward trajectory, and the polynomial trendlines fit the data closely, with R² values of 0.989 for iris and 0.9954 for diabetes.
 These near-perfect fits support the expected $O(n log n)$ time complexity of Decision Tree training.
 The clarity and consistency of these results at larger scales confirm the theoretical growth behavior more reliably than the smaller-scale tests.

-### Decision Tree Accuracy
+#### Decision Tree Accuracy

 In this analysis, I used the `accuracy_score` function from the scikit-learn library to evaluate the performance of the Decision Tree classifier.
 This function calculates the ratio of correct predictions to the total number of predictions made, basically it measures how often the classifier was right.
 The score ranges from 0 to 1.0, where 1.0 represents perfect accuracy, values above 0.90 are considered great, 0.80–0.89 good, and anything below 0.70 often indicates poor performance.
 Several factors can influence a decision tree’s accuracy, including the quality and relevance of features, the balance of class labels, the size of the dataset, and tree depth.
 Since the datasets used in this project are relatively balanced and vary in size and feature count, accuracy served as a reliable and interpretable metric for comparing model performance across sample sizes. [^18]